mariolambrette/AnimalTrackR/README.md

 ***Annotation guidelines***

-There are a few basic principles to follow when annotating you images:
+There are a few basic principles to follow when annotating your images:

 1. Annotate every object of interest in the frame.
     - Every frame that contains a target object (or a non-target but visually similar object) must be annotated.
-YOLO models use all non-annotated space on the frame as a ‘negative’ so by not annotating a target object you will train the model to not recognise them.
+YOLO models use all non-annotated space on the frame as a ‘negative’ so by not annotating a target object you will train the model to not recognise it.
 2. Fit bounding boxes as tightly as possible around target objects.
     - Bounding boxes should fully surround the target object but include minimal space around it.
 See the images below: